-Finding a placement right now may not be as easy as it was a few months ago.
-We wish it wasn’t the case, but it is.
+Finding a placement right now may not be as easy as it was previously.
 However, the good news is there are still companies who are recruiting – they’re just doing it virtually.
 So you can get a placement.
 You can.
 Even you, Dave.

 Not to sound like a bunch of cheeseballs, but your placement search starts with a positive attitude.
 Best case scenario is you get a placement – give yourself a fighting chance and believe in the best case scenario.